Network Capabilities

 # Enable events only when needed

-await page.enable_network_events()
+await tab.enable_network_events()

-await page.enable_fetch_events(resource_type='XHR') # Only intercept XHR requests
+await tab.enable_fetch_events(resource_type=ResourceType.XHR) # Only intercept XHR requests

 # Do your automation work...